andrefaraujo/videosearch/asym/README.md

 This directory contains code for setting up asymmetric image comparison datasets (Asym-QCD and Asym-DCQ), and for using them in retrieval experiments.
+The numerical results presented below are slightly different from the published ones (less than 0.25p.p. different), due to running the system in different machines with slightly different software.

 Please follow the instructions below -- if any questions/issues arise, feel free to reach out.